Pavan-1997/AWS_Resources_Cron_Shell/README.md

-# Shell Script for check the AWS Resources using AWS CLI and set a cron job to excecute at 6AM Daily
+# Shell Script to check the AWS Resources using AWS CLI and set a cron job to excecute at 6AM Daily

 ### The resources that are considered are below: